Sprocknow/D2R-Reimagined-Mods/README.md

 This video looks at how to make a bigger stash in D2R by adding new shared stash tabs.
 It involves editing the bankexpansionlayouthd.json, using SpriteEdit to create new stash tabs, and then hex editing the SharedStashSoftCoreV2.d2i.

-The modded files shown in this video can be found in HighTechLowIQ's repository, here: (https://github.com/HighTechLowIQ/ModdingDiablo2Resurrected/blob/master/mods/stashtabs.mpq)
+The modded files from HighTechLowIQ shown in this video can be found in HighTechLowIQ's repository, here: (https://github.com/HighTechLowIQ/ModdingDiablo2Resurrected/blob/master/mods/stashtabs.mpq)

+My Files for 142 Pixel and 180 Pixel Tabs Can be found in my repository here: